sebasjimenez10/angularjs-style/Readme.md

               └── transactions
   ```

-But wait a moment, in large AngularJS applications we just not have only components, we also have Services, Factories, Models, Directives and More.
+But wait a moment, in large AngularJS applications we don't only have components.
+We also have Services, Factories, Models, Directives and more.
 So we end wrapping our components modules in a `scripts` directory:
   ```javascript
   .
   └── app